-Medina, H. and Benard, Emmanuel and Early, J. M. Reynolds number effects on fully-developed pulsed jets impinging on flat surfaces.
-(2010) In: 40th Fluid Dynamics Conference and Exhibit, 28 Jun - 01 Jul 2010, Chicago, USA.
+Medina, H. and Bénard, Emmanuel and Early, Juliana M. Reynolds number effects on fully-developed pulsed jets impinging on flat surfaces.
+(2010) In: 40th Fluid Dynamics Conference and Exhibit, 28 June 2010 - 1 July 2010 (Chicago, United States).

 PDF (Author's version) - Depositor and staff only - Requires a PDF viewer such as GSview, Xpdf or Adobe Acrobat Reader